ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 In previous sections, we have used the [echo()] function to write variables of various data types to the terminal window.
-The [echo()] function accepts multiple arguments, writes the [string]{.str} representation of the passed arguments to the terminal window, and terminates the action by writing the [\\n] character to move the cursor to the beginning of the next line in the terminal window.
+The [echo()] function accepts multiple arguments, writes the [string] representation of the passed arguments to the terminal window, and terminates the action by writing the [\\n] character to move the cursor to the beginning of the next line in the terminal window.
 We have already used the [write()] function from the